benjamincrozat/content/posts/laravel-11.md

 | 10 | 8.1 | February 14, 2023 | August 6th, 2024 | February 4th, 2025 |
 | 11 | 8.2 | Q1 2024 | August 5th, 2025 | February 3rd, 2026 |

-## How to install Laravel 11?
+## Install and test Laravel 11 right now

-Laravel 11 hasn't been released.
+Laravel 11 hasn't been released yet.
 Therefore, you must use the `--dev` flag on the official Laravel installer, which pulls the *main* branch from the [laravel/laravel](https://github.com/laravel/laravel) repository that always contains the latest code.

 ```bash
 laravel new hello-world --dev